-Hospice also provides counseling and practical help to relatives of the patient.
+One of the values of hospice is that it provides counseling and practical help to relatives of the patient.
 This will help them get through the process and handle the passing of the patient better.

 Hospice care can be home-based, in an independent facility specifically designed and built to provide hospice care or through programs managed through assisted living facilities, nursing homes, hospitals, etc.

-Hospice in the Household
+Value of Hospice in the Household

 The primary caregiver is trained in the provision of most of the hands-on care required, and he or she will spend most of their time around the patient.
 For patients who live alone or those whose spouses and children are occupied outside the house, this is problematic.
 With some scheduling and cooperation, this is easily handled.